Your people are your greatest resource. One way to be sure your business will succeed is to look after your employees.

 HR covers so much more than hiring, firing and pay reviews.
 It encompasses all aspects of people management, communication and is pivotal in building a positive culture.
 Get HR right and you are half way to making your business dreams a reality.

 Consider the consequences of poor HR.
 When employees don’t feel supported, aren’t being given opportunities, work long hours, and so on, their motivation to perform is impacted.
 Under-deliver on effective HR and it has a knock-on effect on your bottom line.
+People, culture and business success go hand-in-hand.

 Reputation as an employer is influential in attracting talent.
 It also impacts on customers.
 Take Uber as an example – plagued by a string of HR catastrophes from sexual harassment cases to ignoring employee complaints, the resulting bad publicity has undoubtedly deterred many from working there or from using their ride-sharing services.
 Bad HR has destroyed Uber’s employer brand.